BrianRibas/activeDirectoryPwdReset/PW Reset Python/ReadME.md

 your own csv file.

 Requirements:
-import subprocess module to run and invoke ps cmdlets import csv module to extract data from the csv file with username data
+import subprocess module to run and invoke ps cmdlets;
+import csv module to extract data from the csv file with username data